 - Jungle Cruise reopened with some new scenes and more dry humor.
 Wet humor too.

-- Finding Nemo Submarine Voyage returns winter 2021.
+- Finding Nemo Submarine Voyage returns this winter.

 - Check the Disneyland refurbishment calendar before you visit.

 Now that FASTPASS and MaxPass are retired, you can keep an eye on ride wait times in the Disneyland app to follow the shortest wait times.
 If you see everyone on the west side of the park, go east.
 You can find our updated list of rides that are open or closed in our post on what's open at Disneyland.
-To be honest, it has been nice to just ride whatever we want whenever we want without worrying about acquiring or making it to return windows.
-The shortest wait times are when the park first opens and the last three hours of the day.
-We save the early afternoon peak wait times for meeting characters, dining and enjoying park entertainment.
+A new service called Disney Genie can offer suggestions as well.

 Put your scheduling energy into making Mobile Order selections (or reservations) for meals in advance.
 But with more dining options, mobile order and walk-up ordering has improved too, and we still find plenty of yummy options.
 Our post on what's open at Disneyland has the complete and updated list of what's open, including restaurants and rides.